to Mike and Ma Bell Pages; Back to Pacific Bell Page; Back to Mike and the FBI Pages

 Eight dead bodies, a fictional phone number, and a sham charity

-In a blog dated August 8, 2012, a person who stumbled across a $2 million money trail of corruption shows evidence that the CPUC conspired with Utilities to avoid paying fines to the California State General Fund.
+In a blog dated August 8, 2012, a person who goes by the name "Yolo Rabbi" stumbled across a $2 million money trail which showed evidence that the CPUC conspired with Utilities to avoid paying fines to the California State General Fund.
 Instead of paying fines, the CPUC arranged for the Utilities to funnel money to a sham charity, CaliforniaALL.
 See: http://lesliebrodie.blog.co.uk/2012/08/08/

 According to another blog, another $30 million of money was funneled to CCPF (California Consumer Protection Foundation).
 See:

-The $32 million dollar money trail can be linked to ex-CPUC Commissioner Geoffry Brown.
+The $32 million dollar money trail can be linked to ex-CPUC Commissioner Geoffrey Brown.

 See: http://mikeandmabell.com/FBI/History-More_Info-2.html The Corrupt Judge and legal error

-The blogs on the Leslie Brodie Report provide the money trail, and the motive to refuse to follow the Rule of Law, and the motive to fabricate fraudulant statements in the CPUC's Decision to my Formal Complaint.
+The blogs on the Leslie Brodie Report provide evidence of a money trail, the motive to refuse to follow the Rule of Law, and the motive to fabricate fraudulant statements in the CPUC's Decisions to my Formal Complaint.
 See: Mike and the FBI

 The biggest mistake of my life -- complaining about altered records